bevyengine/bevy/examples/README.md

 [Material](../examples/shader/shader_material.rs) | A shader and a material that uses it [Material - GLSL](../examples/shader/shader_material_glsl.rs) | A shader that uses the GLSL shading language [Material - Screenspace Texture](../examples/shader/shader_material_screenspace_texture.rs) | A shader that samples a texture with view-independent UV coordinates
-[Material with core function override](../examples/shader/shader_material_override.rs) | A shader that uses the default pipeline with a function override
+[Material with core function override](../examples/shader/shader_material_override.rs) | A shader that overrides a core pbr function for a material
 [Post Processing](../examples/shader/post_processing.rs) | A custom post processing effect, using two cameras, with one reusing the render texture of the first one
 [Shader Defs](../examples/shader/shader_defs.rs) | A shader that uses "shaders defs" (a bevy tool to selectively toggle parts of a shader)
+[core function default override](../examples/shader/pbr_global_override.rs) | a global override for pbr functions for all materials

 ## Stress Tests